Distracted-E421/nixos-cursor/README.md

 ## Features

-### 🌟 Unique Capabilities (Not Possible in Base Cursor)
+### Unique Capabilities (Not Possible in Base Cursor)

-- **🔗 Shared Auth & Docs Across Versions**: Keep your Cursor login and indexed documentation synced across ALL versions via optional globalStorage sharing - something base Cursor cannot do to my knowledge (and has lost me a lot of time reindexing to have them again)
+- **Shared Auth & Docs Across Versions**: Keep your Cursor login and indexed documentation synced across ALL versions via optional globalStorage sharing - something base Cursor cannot do to my knowledge (and has lost me a lot of time reindexing to have them again)
-- **⚡ Concurrent Multi-Version Launches**: Run 2.0.77 and 1.7.54 simultaneously in separate windows with separate configs
+- **Concurrent Multi-Version Launches**: Run 2.0.77 and 1.7.54 simultaneously in separate windows with separate configs
-- **🔄 Cross-Version Settings Sync**: Automatically copy your settings/keybindings to new version installs
+- **Cross-Version Settings Sync**: Automatically copy your settings/keybindings to new version installs

 ### Core Features

-- **🎯 Multi-Version Manager**: **37 versions** available (2.0.x, 1.7.x, 1.6.x)
+- **Multi-Version Manager**: **37 versions** available (2.0.x, 1.7.x, 1.6.x)
-- **🖥️ Modern GUI**: Dropdown menus organized by era for easy selection
+- **Modern GUI**: Dropdown menus organized by era for easy selection
-- **🔒 Isolated User Data**: Each version keeps its own settings/extensions in `~/.cursor-VERSION/`
+- **Isolated User Data**: Each version keeps its own settings/extensions in `~/.cursor-VERSION/`
-- **🔄 Settings Sync**: Optional sync of keybindings and settings between versions
+- **Settings Sync**: Optional sync of keybindings and settings between versions
 - Native NixOS packaging of Cursor IDE 2.0.77 (Stable)
 - Wayland + X11 support with GPU acceleration
 - MCP server integration (filesystem, memory, NixOS, GitHub, Playwright)